Home

 I was so discouraged by the time I found them that I was ready to give up, but I thought, hey, let me try one more time.
 So I went ahead and bought yet another bottle of shampoo and conditioner.

 I wasn't prepared to be pleasantly surprised!
-Lo and behold, both the Volumizing Shampoo and the Replenishing Conditioner ended up working fabulously for my hair!
+Lo and behold, both their Volumizing Shampoo and Replenishing Conditioner ended up working fabulously for my hair!
 You can see the difference here in my before and after pictures.

 Later on I learned that their products also contain no salicylates, which greatly improves the chance that the products will be gentle and safe for even hyper sensitive skin.

-I've been using this sensitive skin shampoo and conditioner now since January of 2008 and so far I've never had an allergic reaction to it or to any of the company's other products.
+I've been using the Cleure sensitive skin shampoo and conditioner now since January of 2008 and so far I've never had an allergic reaction to it or to any of the company's other products.

 More Information on Hypoallergenic Hair and Skin Care